Pranish-Pantha/Web_Cred/README.md

 # WebCred | Data Day Grind Hackathon
+A link to our devpost submission can be found here:

 ## Inspiration
 As the internet expands, people with malicious intent will also naturally increase.
 It’s important to keep every internet user safe; especially the more vulnerable.
 One of the most prevalent ways that people are entrapped into giving away financial or personal details is with Fake Job listings.